 - Both: SCCM Driver / Standard Pkg: Used to import both into SCCM and MDT.

 - Download Only: Drivers can be download but not imported.

-- Download & XML Model Generation: The same as the download option with the exception that an XML list is created containing details of all models contained within the download path.
-This option can be used for third-party disk imaging systems.
+- Download & XML Model Generation: The same as the download option with the exception that an XML list created contains details of all models contained within the download path.
+This option allows for third-party disk imaging systems.